The New York Times Games: 2024–present: Further growth

 In 2024, NYT Games playerbase grew exponentially.
 In June 2025, according to official statistics of the previous year shared with The Verge by New York Times spokesperson Jordan Cohen, NYT Games puzzles were played 11.1 billion times, while Wordle, Connections, and Strands were played 5.3 billion, 3.3 billion, and 1.3 billion times, respectively.

 In March 2024, The New York Times introduced the beta game Strands, a word game in which players connect letters in a grid to reveal a group of words sharing a common theme.
 It left the beta stage and became a full game in late June 2024 while also being added to the NYT Games app.
 In August 2024, it was announced that Vertex would be discontinued at the end of the month.
 In September 2024, The Athletic, in partnership with The New York Times Games, launched a sports edition of Connections in beta.
 The next month, Zorse, a phrase guessing game where every puzzle is a mash-up of two phrases, entered beta in Canada.
 Connections: Sports Edition officially launched on February 9, 2025, to coincide with Super Bowl LIX.

 On April 18, 2025, Pips, a logic puzzle in which players place dominoes on a gameboard in order to satisfy certain conditions, entered beta in Canada; On June 10, 2025, NYT Crossplay, a multiplayer word game with gameplay similar to Scrabble and Words with Friends, was launched in beta in New Zealand on iOS.
-Crossplay is the first standalone app from NYT that is not folded into the main NYT Games app.
+Crossplay is their first standalone app outside the NYT Games app.
 On August 18, 2025, Pips left beta and was officially launched; the launch made Pips the second logic puzzle besides Sudoku on NYT Games, and its first original logic puzzle.
 By the end of August 2025, the Mini Crossword was changed from free-to-play to requiring a subscription to play daily, with Tiles and Letter Boxed also moving behind the subscription.
 Additionally, the Spelling Bee no longer allowed players to play for free to the "Good" or "Solid" levels, instead only allowing a few word plays before requiring a subscription.
 In September 2025, a Strands archive was introduced.

+Crossplay left beta and launched in the United States on January 21, 2026.
+The following month, a mid-sized variant of the crossword, the Midi was launched as a digital-only puzzle.
+Midi crosswords were previously available as purchasable packs from 2015–2021, and as a weekly puzzle in the New York Times gameplay newsletter from July 2025 until the daily launch.